Ah, the wonderful world of dating.

 It tells the person, “Your hurt is your problem and not mine.”
 And this creates a psychological and emotional gap.
 It’s a chasm that begins to widen more and more, building a perfect sinkhole of resentment as it gapes open further and swallows the union whole.

-Covert hostility: Covert hostility is when you’re engaging in activities that are rooted in contempt, however big or small (and often they are small).
+Covert hostility: Covert hostility is when you’re engaging in activities rooted in contempt, however big or small (and often they are small).
 It can be difficult to recognize these because they might be so tiny that they’re micro-hostilities.

 These micro-hostilities aren’t always words (though they can be): they may also be gestures communicated through body language.
 A sigh, an eye roll, a shake of the head, a jerky wave of the hand, a shoulder shrug.
 Covert hostility can also hide inside tone, coming out in not what you say but how you say it.